harm-nomden-sweco/ribasim_lumping/README.md

 This python package is used to develop an aggregated Ribasim network (Deltares, https://github.com/Deltares/Ribasim).
 Documentation: https://deltares.github.io/Ribasim/

 ### Objective
 This python-package provides functions to translate a D-Hydro network into a simplified (aggregated/lumped) Ribasim-network.
-The user provides a list of locations where the network can be split, resulting into sub-networks and separate 'basins'.
-On these split-locations nodes are placed with definitions about the exchange flow between the basins.
+The user provides a list of locations where the network can be split, resulting into sub-networks which are called 'basins'.
+Exchange between basins takes place via the split-nodes.

 ### Dependencies
 Most important dependencies: